• Skip to primary navigation

 Set the coated fish on a parchment lined tray and prepare the oil.

-Best Oil to Fry Fish
+Fry The Fish

 A tong placing the fish in the bubbling oil for the fish fry to start frying